chililisoup/Condiments/README.md

 <h1 align="center">Condiments - Forge/Fabric</h1>

-<b>Condiments</b> is a Forge/Fabric mod which includes a collection of functional and decorative features that expand on the game a bit beyond what you may expect from Vanilla.
+<b>Condiments</b> is a Minecraft mod for Forge/Fabric which includes a collection of functional and decorative features that expand on the game a bit beyond what you may expect from Vanilla.

 The Fabric version requires <a href="https://modrinth.com/mod/fabric-api">Fabric API</a>.